 These risks could result in personal injury and death, severe damage to or destruction of property and equipment and environmental damage.
-Although the Company is very careful about the safety of our operations, a sufficiently large accident at one of our plants, facilities located at service stations or at client or storage facilities or during transportation or delivery of products being sold, could force to temporarily suspend operations at the location and result in significant remediation costs, loss of income and contingent liabilities, and adversely affect the Company's corporate image and reputation and that of its subsidiaries.
+Although the Company is very careful about the safety of its operations, a sufficiently large accident at one of our packaging or storage plants or at facilities located at clients locations or at vehicular gas service stations or during transportation or delivery of products being sold, could force to temporarily suspend operations at the location and result in significant remediation costs, loss of income or generate contingent liabilities, and adversely affect the Company's corporate image and reputation and that of its subsidiaries.
 In addition, insurance proceeds may not be available on a timely basis and may be insufficient to cover all losses.
 Equipment breakdowns, natural disasters and delays in obtaining imports of required replacement parts or equipment can also affect our distribution operations and consequently our operating results.

-7.11 Risk that our insurance coverage may be insufficient to cover losses that we might incur.
+7.11 Risk that our insurance coverage may be insufficient to cover losses that might be incurred.